databricks/databricks-sdk-py/docs/workspace/sql/query_history.rst

         List Queries.

-        List the history of queries through SQL warehouses, serverless compute, and DLT.
+        List the history of queries through SQL warehouses, and serverless compute.

         You can filter by user ID, warehouse ID, status, and time range.
 Most recently started queries are returned first (up to max_results in request).
 The pagination token returned in response can be used